Monday, May 6, 2024

 I was walking to lunch and I noticed a friends new roommate's name on his door.
 I thought it said his last name was "Lordy" so I made a quick joke and we all laughed about it.
 This new Freshman's nickname was "Lordy" thereafter.

 For example, he'd read trade journals, that my dad gave me, rather than studying for tomorrow's exam - I didn't read the trade journals.
-He rode home laying on the roof of a car, gazing at the stars, to feel something new.
+He rode home laying on the roof of a car, gazing at the stars - wanted to feel something new.
 He experienced deep short-term relationships with the girls that most guys dreamed of just being noticed by.
 He tried things that were illegal without concern of risk.
 He seemed to be a shooting star that'd burn out too soon.
 I'm told that he later became an evangelist - a preacher!

 The only church in town would be God's called out group of people.
 They'd listen to God's revealed Word, believe it, and trust Him.